jfrancis71/ros2_lego/lidar_nav/particle_filter.md

 We have a robot that provides a stream of observations from a sensor (eg a Lidar) and want to estimate its position.
 We will call the sequence of observations x and positions z.

+Presumably we could use Metropolis or Metropolis-Hastings to solve this problem, but it would be inefficient from both a memory and computational perspective as it would require storing entire observation history.
+Instead we turn to the Particle Filter formalism which exploits independence properties in the sequential structure to gain efficiency.

 We are ignoring control signals for the initial analysis:

 The setup is we would like to compute an expectation $E_{z\sim p(z_n|x_{1..n})}[f(z)]$